- Income Tax Slab & Tax Rates for FY 2022-23(AY 2023-24) & FY 2021-22 (AY 2022-23)

 Q- How much tax is free?

-Q- Which tax slab shall I choose for FY 2022-23 (AY 2023-24)?
+Q- Which income tax slab shall I choose for FY 2024-25 (AY 2025-26)?

-Indian income tax structure has witnessed for the first time applicability of two slab rates simultaneously.
+Indian income tax structure has witnessed the applicability of two slab rates simultaneously.
 As a result, a lot of confusion has been created among the taxpayers.
 One of the most important criteria while choosing an applicable tax slab will be whether you wish to claim exemptions and deductions available under the old income tax structure.
 But that should not form the only criteria.
 Know more here.

 Q- What will be the impact of the new income tax regime on my Income Tax Calculation?

-A comparative analysis of income tax calculation for FY 2022-23 (AY 2023-24) under the existing tax slab and the new income tax slabs introduced in Budget 2020 can be understood by comparing taxable income under both scenarios.
-To know the detailed calculation, please refer to.
+A comparative analysis of income tax calculation for FY 2023-24(AY 2024-25) under the old tax regime slab and the new income tax slabs introduced in Budget 2020 can be understood by comparing taxable income under both scenarios.